tobsnti/deepar-flutter-plugin/README.md

 Once done, please add the latest `deepar_flutter` dependency to your pubspec.yaml.

 **Android**:
-Please download the native android dependencies from our [downloads](https://developer.deepar.ai/downloads) section and save it at two locations:
- 1. In your flutter project as `android/app/libs/deepar.aar`.
- 2. In the root of your flutter environment directory, navigate to deepar_flutter [pub-cache folder](https://dart.dev/tools/pub/cmd/pub-get#the-system-package-cache) and create a new `libs` folder and place the `deepar.aar` file as following:
--   `~/.pub-cache/hosted/pub.dartlang.org/deepar_flutter-<plugin-version>/android/libs/deepar.aar`  (Linux/ Mac)
--   `%LOCALAPPDATA%\Pub\Cache\hosted\pub.dartlang.org\deepar_flutter-<plugin-version>\android\libs\deepar.aar`(Windows)
--   compileSdkVersion should be 33 or more.
+ 1. compileSdkVersion should be 33 or more.
--   minSdkVersion should be 23 or more.
+ 2. minSdkVersion should be 23 or more.
+ 3. Download the native android dependencies from our [downloads](https://developer.deepar.ai/downloads) section and paste it in your flutter project at `android/app/libs/deepar.aar`.

 Also add the following permission requests in your AndroidManifest.xml
 ```